sonneveld/20th_century_frog_english/README.md

 scheme that requires the use of every letter and number on the keyboard.

+## Running the Game

+You will need an older PC or DOSBox.
+The game has no speed limiter, so you will have to set the cycles to be the equivalent of a 286 machine, e.g. 2750 cycles.

+To run:

+    FROG.EXE

+To run trainer edition with 999 lives:

+    FROG999.EXE

 ## The Patch

 Open the .exe in ida pro, identify all strings, and save an .idc file.